Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * To achieve the same in the functional component.
 The `React.Memo` is used.
   * What PureComponent do to the class based components.
 Memo do to the functional components.

+* Lesson 28 - Refs
+  * File - **RefsDemo.js**
+  * Refs make it possible to access DOM node directly within React.
+  * It is common to create Refs within the constructor so that it can be reference throughout the class.
+  * Possible Usescases:
+    * Usecase 1: To autofocus in input field on form load.
+    * Usecase 2: To fetch the input value.
+  * Approach 1: Using React.createRef()
+  * Approach 2: Using call back ref

 <br/>

 **Q&A:**